-Coinbase CEO Brian Armstrong and Gemini founders Cameron and Tyler Winklevoss are some of the most forward thinking figures in the cryptocurrency industry.
-They have led their respective exchanges to prominence by providing US and global users an array of cryptocurrency products within tightly secured confines.
+Coinbase vs Gemini is some of the most forward-thinking figures in the cryptocurrency industry.
+They have led their respective exchanges to prominence by providing US and global users with an array of cryptocurrency products within tightly secured confines.

 Coinbase vs Gemini: A First Look